2010s in Africa

-The history of Africa in the 2010s covers political events in the continent between 2010 and 2019.
+Events from the decade 2010s in Africa.

 History by country

 Algeria

 The 2010–2012 Algerian protests were a series of protests taking place throughout Algeria, lasting from 28 December 2010 to early 2012.
 The protests had been inspired by similar protests across the Middle East and North Africa.
 Causes cited by the protesters included unemployment, the lack of housing, food-price inflation, corruption, restrictions on freedom of speech and poor living conditions.

 The 2019–2021 Algerian protests, also called Revolution of Smiles, began on 16 February 2019, six days after Abdelaziz Bouteflika announced his candidacy for a fifth presidential term in a signed statement.
 The protests were peaceful and led the military to insist on Bouteflika's immediate resignation, which took place on 2 April 2019.
 By early May, a significant number of power-brokers close to the deposed administration, including the former president's younger brother Saïd, had been arrested.

 The 2019 Algerian presidential election was held in Algeria on 12 December 2019.
 After Bouteflika resigned on 2 April, Abdelkader Bensalah was elected acting president by parliament a week later.
 On 10 April the election was rescheduled for 4 July.
 On 2 June the Constitutional Council postponed the elections again, citing a lack of candidates.
 In a 200000 strong protest on 1 November, Algerian protestors rejected the 12 December election and called for a radical change in the system to take place first.
 The Forces of the Democratic Alternative (FDA) alliance and the Justice and Development Front also called for boycotting the 12 December election, and the FDA called for creating a constituent assembly.